coditorium/nodejs-read-config/README.md

 Use system variables to override configuration values.

 - It is possible to change `CONFIG` prefix to other value.
-Just use `override` configuration option.
+Just use `systemOverrides` configuration option.
 - It is possible to override existing value or create new one.

 ``` javascript